-Panelle are Sicilian fritters; they are one of those things that is assembled from such humble ingredients, that you find its deliciousness amazing.
-Panelle is part of what is called cucina povera, poor man's kitchen, alluding to the inexpensive nature of the ingredients.
-The main ingredient in panelle is chickpea flour, a product you can easily find in the organic or health food section of your grocery store.
+Panelle are Sicilian fritters.
+From such humble ingredients, you'll find its deliciousness amazing.
+Panelle is part of cucina povera or poor man's kitchen, alluding to the inexpensive nature of the ingredients.
+The main ingredient in panelle is chickpea flour.
+Find it in the organic or health food section of your grocery store.

 Panelle hails from southern Italy, mainly Palermo where according to our friend Tony-a Sicilian, street vendors do brisk business selling panelle.
-It is sometimes sold as a sandwich.
-One of my favorite ways to eat panelle is accompanied by an arugula salad drizzled with a balsamic vinaigrette and topped with pieces of Parmigianno Regiano (the absolute king of Italian Parmesan cheeses).
-Add a nice glass of Chianti to this and a perfect meal awaits you.
+Sometimes, it's a sandwich.
+I enjoy it with arugula salad drizzled with balsamic and topped with pieces of Parmigianno Regiano.
+Add a nice glass of Chianti and it's a perfect meal.

-By now you must have figured out that it was our friend Tony who introduced my husband and I to panelle, and for that we are eternally grateful.
-Now, panelle is deep-fried, so it is not exactly what you would call "health food”, but my philosophy is to enjoy all things that you like in moderation.
-The perfect panelle is sliced thin and has a nice crunchy exterior and a soft interior.
+Our friend Tony shared his panelle recipe.
+We are eternally grateful.
+Panelle is deep-fried so it's not what you would call "health food."
+But my philosophy is to enjoy all things in moderation.
+The perfect panelle is sliced thin and has a nice crunch and a soft interior.

-As far as the origins of panelle are concerned, I was not able to find much, other than that it is believed that panelle was introduced to Sicily by the Arabs who dominated the area between the 9th and the 11th century.
+As far as the origins, I was not able to find much.
+It's believed that panelle was introduced by the Arabs, who dominated the area between the 9th and the 11th century.
 In a previous post I mentioned that garbanzo beans (chickpeas) originated in the Middle East.
-In Sicily panelle is also enjoyed with a squeeze of lemon, another Arab import.
-You can also add extra wow to your panelle by topping it with fresh herbs such as parsley.
+In Sicily people enjoy panelle with a squeeze of lemon, another Arab import.
+You can also add extra wow to this chickpea flour recipe by topping it with fresh herbs such as parsley.

 - Lightly grease one 9" loaf pan.

-- Place the dough into the prepared loaf pan and smooth out the top with a knife by running it across the top of the dough( lengthwise).
+Place the dough into the prepared loaf pan and smooth out the top with a spatula by running it across the top of the dough( lengthwise).

 - Refrigerate until cool (about 2 hours).

-- Fry in hot oil for about 2 minutes on each side.
+Fry in 350° F oil for about 2 minutes on each side until golden brown.
 Sprinkle with fresh grated Parmigiano Regiano and chopped parsley (if desired).